 General environmental concerns consist of hazards that could be detrimental to both sensitive receptors and to the environment.
-The hazards discussed include both hazardous materials and hazardous places that the Build Alternatives would encounter along the HSR alignment.
+The hazards discussed include both hazardous materials and places with inherent hazards that the Build Alternatives would encounter along the HSR alignment that were identified using the methodology presented in Section 3.10.4.1.